 What makes these Sweet Potato Balls special?

 The technique for cooking the sweet potatoes comes from the Nov-Dec 2018 issue of Cooks Country.
-It’s a simple task on top of the stove but results in a rich and concentrated sweet potato flavor.
+It’s a simple task on top of the stove that results in a rich, concentrated sweet potato flavor.

 Marshmallows seem to find their way into many sweet potato casseroles served around the holidays, but I finally decided to say “no” to vegetable desserts.

 Instead, I use a little bit of Swerve (but you can use sugar or your favorite sweetener) to get the slightly “sweet” flavor in the sweet and spicy pecan coating.
 The “spicy” notes come from Worcestershire sauce, paprika, and cayenne.